Ke’e Beach is easily one of the most beautiful beaches in Kauai

 The good news about this drive is that it will take you past a number of other awesome places that are worth stopping it.

-Ke’e Beach: One of The Best Kauai Beaches
+Ke’e Beach is One of The Best Kauai Beaches

 Plain and simply Ke’e Beach is one of the best Kauai Beaches.
 It is every bit as amazing as the pictures make it look.